The David Sheldrick Wildlife Trust

 DSWT is a bit far from the gate so if you are walking you might want to factor in the time you’ll take to walk.

 The baby elephants come in, running for their milk.
-As the baby elephants drink water, feed and play, one of the knowledgeable staff explains about the trust, the adverse effects of poaching and then goes ahead to introduce each and every one of the baby elephants and their back story.
+As the baby elephants drink water, feed and play, one of the knowledgeable staff explains about the trust, and the adverse effects of poaching and then goes ahead to introduce each and every one of the baby elephants and their back story.

 The second group comes in running for their milk as well, gulping it down in seconds, but then again they are elephants so it is expected!
 The energy in the elephants is unmatched.
 They put on a good show and it is impossible not to fall in love with them.

-P.S. make sure you arrive at least twenty minutes earlier to get the best views of the elephants as the place gets pretty packed.
+P.S.
+Make sure you arrive at least twenty minutes earlier to get the best views of the elephants as the place gets pretty packed.

 David Sheldrick Wildlife Trust Charges

-Entry fee is kshs.
-500 (5$).
+The entry fee is Kshs.
+500 ($6).
 The visiting time is 11:00 am- 12:00 pm which is the elephants feeding time.

-It is better to visit DSWT on weekdays for the same reason.
+• It is better to visit DSWT on weekdays for the same reason.

 Leave a Reply